Wage Arrestment (Earnings Arrestment) – All You Need To Know

 An Earnings Arrestment Order (more commonly known as wage arrestment and is practised throughout Scotland) is a form of ‘diligence’ taken against you by one or more of your creditors.
 Your creditor must have already taken previous action to recoup the debt, including administering a charge for the payment.

 Once the correct conditions have been met, the creditor will be granted an appropriate court order.
-Sheriff officers will carry out the action to recoup the debt directly from your wages.
+Sheriff officers will carry out the action to recoup the debt from your wages, often via direct access to your bank account.

 Areas where wage arrestment cannot be applied